 What certifications should an outsourced call center have?

 At minimum, SOC 2 Type II for security.
 PCI DSS if handling payments.
 HIPAA Business Associate Agreement if handling patient data.
+Our guide on how to outsource a call center covers how to verify these during the vendor selection process.
 Request current certificates and most recent audit reports.

 How often should you audit your BPO partner's compliance?